irmen/prog8/docs/source/programming.rst

 The *for*-loop is used to let a variable iterate over a range of values.
 Iteration is done in steps of 1, but you can change this.
 The loop variable must be declared separately as byte or word earlier, so that you can reuse it for multiple occasions.
 Iterating with a floating point variable is not supported.
 If you want to loop over a floating-point array, use a loop with an integer index variable instead.
+If the from value is already outside of the loop range, the whole for loop is skipped.

 The *while*-loop is used to repeat a piece of code while a certain condition is still true.
 The *do--until* loop is used to repeat a piece of code until a certain condition is true.